 We really wanted something on the smaller side, close friends and family only.
 We wanted good food, good music, and good beer.
 We love things that are old and homey.
 We love our animals and we love books.
 Our love of books is probably one of our biggest "in commons" and one of the first big connections that we made.

-I started searching online and found all these great ideas: mercury glass candle holders, stacks of books for centerpieces, lanterns, library card escort cards — and ran with it.
+I started searching online and found all these great ideas: mercury glass candle holders, books for centerpieces, lanterns, library card escort cards — and ran with it.
 I was so happy that we were doing things that felt like us and not just the same old cookie-cutter wedding stuff that we had seen throughout our twenties.
 It felt amazing.

 Until we realized that everyone else was doing it, too.